ciwei2015/ppmessage/README.md

 With [PPMessage](https://ppmessage.com), you can chat with customer via Web or mobile App.

-PPMessage Lite Server targets to run on Linux, macOS and even **Windows** operating systems, and compatible with the [SaaS serivce](https://ppmessage.com), on interface level.
-It means Web or Mobile App integrated with PPMessage Lite Server can smoothly work with SaaS service with minor changes (different key).
+PPMessage Lite Server targets to help [PPMessage](https://ppmessage.com) developer to deploy a test server on local machine.
+It could run on Linux, macOS and even **Windows** operating systems, and compatible with the [SaaS serivce](https://ppmessage.com) on interface level.
+It means Web or Mobile App integrated with `PPMessage Lite Server` can smoothly work with PPMessage Online SaaS service with minor changes (different key).

-**PPConfig** is the first web UI you may meet.
-It will guide to config itself at first.
-After that, **PPConfig** not need any more.
-(Remove the `config.json` file under ppmessage/bootstrap, you can reconfig system with PPConfig)

 ## EASY START